BenWiederhake/99game/README.md

 Hopefully this is implemented modular enough to also be used as a kind of search library.

+The file is named `the99game.py` because `99game.py` would cause all kinds of trouble in python.

 ## Table of Contents

 - [Install](#install)